 To avoid this, airlines oversell the flights considering some passengers will inevitably not show up at the last minute.
 This often holds true as despite having confirmed bookings, some passengers are a no-show for a number of reasons.
 By using specialized computer software, airlines determine the number of seats likely to go empty if some passengers do not show up.
 The software uses data from previous flights along with the same route and the number of seats that were vacant per flight.
 By getting an average of these, it predicts roughly how many seats can be oversold.

 However, this software makes an informed guess.
 Although the chances of it being right are high, they’re not 100%.
 The software does not consider the possibility of all the passengers with booked seats showing up to the board, which is also a common occurrence.
 When this happens, airlines have to make the decision of leaving some passengers behind.
 These are known as the bumped passengers.
+This article was updated in 2024.

 How To Find Out If Your Flight Is Overbooked?